 to a large block of apartments in Prati (Via Vittoria Colonna - No 3 in the map).

 In 1893 Victor Jouet, a French missionary, founder of a brotherhood especially devoted to prayers for the Purgatory souls, managed to buy a small parcel of land in a very good position near the Tiber.
 Because of space limitations and following his taste he asked the architect Giuseppe Gualandi to design a church with a vertical thrust.
-The result was called by the Romans il piccolo (little) Duomo di Milano, for its many pinnacles (Lungotevere Prati - No 4 in the map) .
+The result is called by the Romans il piccolo (little) Duomo di Milano, for its many pinnacles (Lungotevere Prati - No 4 in the map).

-The triumph of eclecticism was achieved in the design of a colossal building aimed at hosting all the different courts of justice (once in Palazzo di Montecitorio).
+The triumph of eclecticism was achieved in the design of a colossal building aimed at housing all the different courts of justice (once in Palazzo di Montecitorio).
 The aim of the government was to build a monumental palace which would compete with those of the past.
 The winner of the competition was architect Guglielmo Calderini.
-The site chosen at the end of a new street which started from Via del Corso, near Chiesa della SS.
-TrinitÓ and across a new bridge, provided for the building a very fine perspective.
+The site chosen at the end of a new street which started from near Tor Sanguigna and across a new bridge, provided for the building a very fine perspective.
 It had however the disadvantage of being too close to the river and its marshy shore so that it took 22 years to complete it and the cost was enormous.
 The palace (Piazza dei Tribunali - No 5 in the map) assembled elements of Renaissance and Neoclassicism styles with a rather Baroque excess of decoration and statues.

 Palazzo di Giustizia: (left) detail of the decoration; (centre) statue of Cicero; (right) not everybody dislikes it

-Eclecticism yielded a better result in buildings of a smaller size: of these the best example is Villino Cagiati (Via Virginio Orsini - No 6 in the map), designed in 1913-1918 by the architect Garibaldi Burba with the assistance of some skilled decorators.
+Eclecticism yielded a better result in buildings of a smaller size: of these the best example is Villino Cagiati (Via Virginio Orsini - No 6 in the map), designed by architect Garibaldi Burba with the assistance of some skilled decorators.
+You may wish to see some buildings of Quartiere CoppedŔ which was built in approximately the same years.